“Morning Rituals” Section Overview

 Here’s how I do it.

-I close my eyes and imagine myself living the life situation that is my goal.
+I first look at a photo of the ideal home I’d like to live in. it’s the wallpaper that fills my computer screen.
+After a minute or so, I close my eyes and imagine myself living the life situation that is my goal.
 I describe my vision, speaking out loud, although if your situation doesn’t allow that, it’s OK.

 The general outline for me goes something like “I am living in a really-nice house in a peaceful country setting.
 The only sounds I hear are the birds and the bees and the breeze in the trees.
 My health is the best it’s ever been, due to my excellent diet, the supplements I take, all of the great healing work I get done, as well as the exercise I do daily.
-I have a substantial income from my Internet business, and I am constantly improving the lives of thousands of people.
+I have a substantial income from my Internet business, and I am constantly improving the lives of tens of thousands of people.
 I have great friends who love and respect me, as well as some romantic interests” And I go on filling in the details.

 Notice that I do not say “I will be living…”, but I say it in the present tense.
 At the same time I do this, I generate the feeling I will have when I am experiencing all of this.

 This part is very important, as it is what energizes the experience.
 Otherwise, you are just saying words and they will thus have little power.
 This ritual always makes me feel great, so if you work with this technique, be sure to create that feeling.
+In addition, what I am noticing lately is that when I do this practice and say things like I am filled with excitement for the day”, then this rolls over into my actual life right now.

 One thing I notice as I create this site is how many sections interact and overlap with other sections.
-That’s because They’re all parts of what makes a happy life.
+That’s because they’re all parts of what makes a happy life.
 So your morning rituals are going to involve personal growth, unlimiting your beliefs and setting goals.
 They will also (hopefully) include great nutrition and may also include some physical fitness.

 In this way, you’re more likely to stick with the upgrades and make them a permanent part of your life.